 The pain he felt when he lost his very first diaries during the great fire of London was something he would gladly forget which funnily enough was still as fresh in his mind as if it had been yesterday.
 Other events like for example the last concert of Beethoven’s he attended were just a blur.
 It just was irking him to some extent that he had no way of remembering what his parents had been like, much less remember what they actually looked like.
 He had already a very vague recollection of his family and his childhood when he first started to write things down.
 Since then he had been doing this regularly, at first every couple of months or when he would actually think of it.
 As the years went by he drastically reduced the time between writing until it was something he did at least twice a week.

-Marius remembered a time when there were a lot more of his kind that were about the same age as him, but that was a long long time ago.
+Marius remembered a time when there were a lot more of his kind, who were about the same age as him, but that was a long long time ago.
 Most of his brethren had either gone completely insane and had to be put down like a rabid dog or grew so tired of life that they ended it all themselves.

 Becoming the Enforcer of the Code